(Previews began Nov. 9, 2017, opened Dec. 3, 2017)

 A cast of characters—a money-hungry psychiatrist and suspected killer, her wealthy husband, a deranged patient and a handsome detective—end up intertwined in this mystery whodunit full of laughs and thrills.
-On April 18, 2018, the show reaches its milestone 31st anniversary while continuing to be the longest-running play in New York City theater history.
+On Dec.
+12, 2018, the show reaches its milestone 13,000th performance.
+Now in its 31st anniversary year, “Perfect Crime” continues to be the longest-running play in New York City theater history.

 Schedule: M, Tu, F & Sa 8 pm, W & Sa 2 pm, Su 3 & 7:30 pm